zusoomro/cis400/README.md

 1. Get the API KEY from Ally
 2. Create a file called .env in the api folder.
 Put the key in it as GOOGLE_MAPS_API_KEY=PastedKey
-3. Run source env. to load in your api variables in the api folder
+3. Run source .env to load in your api variables in the api folder
 4. Then be happy :)